ars0915/note/pages/WebRTC.md

 			  ```
 			  Each time a message arrives from the signaling server invokes `onmessage` event.
 			  If the incoming message has a `description`, it's either an offer or an answer sent by the other peer.
+			  If the message has a `candidate`, it's an ICE candidate received from the remote peer as part of trickle ICE The candidate is destined to be delivered to the local ICE layer by passing it into `addIceCandidate()`.
 			-
 	-